kleinschmidt/juliacon2020/presentation/src/index.md

 ---

-# Extendable - proposal
+# Extendable - Terms 2.0: Son of Terms

-Original proposal from 2018/Terms 2.0: Son of Terms
+Original proposal from 2018

 Example: using `poly(x, 4)` to generate a 4th order polynomial basis from `x`